The Infants’ Home is governed by a voluntary, independent Board of directors.

 Lindsay is a non-executive director, consults in risk and strategy and is a qualified actuary.
 He sits on the boards of the Westpac / BT Financial Group insurance subsidiaries and is an experienced audit and risk committee chair.
 He has served on the council of the Actuaries Institute since 2010 and as president in 2016, chairs that board.
 During Lindsay’s career in financial services he has held chief risk officer, CFO and appointed actuary roles, having worked in large financial institutions, global reinsurers and consultancies (including his own).
 Member since 2016.

-Sandra Cheeseman is a lecturer in social policy, leadership and professional practice at the Institute of Early Childhood, Macquarie University.
-She has over 30 years’ experience in the early childhood sector working in diverse roles and communities as a teacher, co-ordinator of professional learning and in senior executive positions.
+Dr Sandra Cheeseman is a senior lecturer in social policy, leadership and professional practice at the Department of Educational Studies, Macquarie University.
+She has over 30 years’ experience in the early childhood sector working in diverse roles and communities as a director, teacher, manager of professional learning and senior executive.
 She has been a member of a number of Boards and advisory groups and is a strong advocate for considering the perspectives of children in policy and decision making.
 Sandra was appointed to the Board of The Australian Children’s Education & Care Quality Authority (ACECQA in April 2016.
 Member since 2015.

 Anthony has held various senior management and director positions in Australia and overseas, covering the global mining services, and engineering services industries.
 Anthony is a member of the Finance Committee for CatholicCare Broken Bay.
 Member since 2008.